KaustubhPatange/compose-color/README.md

 Clicking on the color icon from the gutter will open a color picker dialog to modify the color.

-Only those property satisfying the following pattern will be highlighted.
+Only the properties satisfying the following pattern will be highlighted:

 ```kotlin
 $modifier $name = Color($int)